 - 50% off of posted current membership rates

-Note that parking is $5 per vehicle.
+Note that parking starts at $10 per vehicle.

 More information is on their website.